 Until the laws are more strictly enforced, many South Africans are likely to continue thinking that drinking and driving as well as speeding are acceptable acts.

-If you’re going to drive, you shouldn’t even have one drink.
+If you’re going to drive, you should not consume alcohol.

 Drinking and Walking

-In South Africa, pedestrians account for 35-40% of all road fatalities and a large reason for this in addition to drivers being under the influence of alcohol is pedestrians being under the influence of alcohol.
+In South Africa, pedestrians account for 35-40% of all road fatalities, which can be largely attributed to drivers and pedestrians being under the influence of alcohol.

-Apps such as Taxify and Uber have become popular amongst those who are planning to drink heavily.
-These apps indirectly save lives as they have reduced the number of drunken drivers and drunk pedestrians on the road.
+Apps such as Taxify and Uber have become popular amongst those who are planning to consume alcohol outside of their homes.
+These Apps could indirectly save lives, as they have reduced the number of inebriated drivers and pedestrians traveling on our roads.